IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ```
     ![image](https://github.com/user-attachments/assets/6e76ac2d-bf80-41c2-895b-53050d4cbbbf)

+16. Here is a quick explanation of the Service yaml

+    - **Line 2** shows its a service yaml

+    - **Line 4** shows the name of the service (`lab1-service`)

+    - **Line 8** shows the type of this service is `ClusterIP`.
+ClusterIP is the default service type used to expose a set of Pods internally within the cluster.
+It creates a virtual IP (ClusterIP) for the service, which other services or Pods within the same Kubernetes cluster can use to access it.

+    - **Lines 9-13** has the port details. `port: 8080` refers to the port for the incoming traffic of the service. `targetPort: 8080` refers to the port on the pod.
+This means that incoming traffic for the service on port 8080 will be forwarded to the pod on port 8080.

+    - **Lines 14-15** specifies the pod selector label.
+It defines which Pods the service will route traffic to.
+In this case, it matches Pods that have the label `app: lab1-demo`.

-16. You should land in service details view/page.
+18. You should land in service details view/page.
 You can see the ClusterIP which is accessible from inside the cluster only.
     ![image](https://github.com/user-attachments/assets/5b8b3385-44a7-4dec-bbfa-f384c5f784fb)

-17. Navigate to **Networking** -> **Routes** and click **Create Route**
+19. Navigate to **Networking** -> **Routes** and click **Create Route**
       ![image](https://github.com/user-attachments/assets/7240eef0-b4af-4fde-abed-faae0234e343)
-18. In the resulting Create Route window, select **YAML view** and clear everything from the yaml window.
+20. In the resulting Create Route window, select **YAML view** and clear everything from the yaml window.
 Copy the below yaml and paste it in the yaml window and click **Create**
     ``` yaml linenums="1"
     kind: Route
     apiVersion: route.openshift.io/v1